 Midday: Soak in Hot Sulphur Springs

-The small town of Hot Sulpher Springs offers the R and R we need on a day like today.
+The small town of Hot Sulphur Springs offers the R and R we need on a day like today.
 After filling up on breakfast, drive out about 30 minutes to Hot Sulphur Springs, and soak in a variety of hot pools, all ranging in temperature and style.

 Go back to the town of Winter Park for Fontenot’s famous Cajun-style grub.
 If you’re up for it, get our favorite: the chicken dynamite wrap and some of those French Fries done the way only Fontenot’s knows how.
 For the rest of the afternoon, catch a movie at The Foundry, or get a massage at Alpenglow.
 Whatever helps you unwind.

 Evening: Dine at a Local AND Visitor’s Favorite

-Hernando’s is one of those restaurants that’s adored by locals and visitors alike.
+Pizza Pedal’r is one of those restaurants that’s adored by locals and visitors alike.
 This is a must-stop place to get salad, pizza, and local brews or a nice glass of wine.
 It’s warm and welcoming the second you walk-in, and feels like a place your Italian grandfather dreamed up on his first visit to Winter Park.

 You can’t come to Winter Park and not spend a day hitting the home of the Seven Territories.
 Winter Park Resort has something to offer all skill level of skiers: from meandering runs off the Gemini Lift, to taking on the steep terrain of Eagle Wind, you won’t be disappointed with where you explore.
 Pro Tip: Need a lesson?
 Book a group or private session with one of our Ski + Ride Instructors!

 Evening: Dinner at Derailer with a Stroll through The Village